gon-martinam/gon-martinam/README.md

 - 🌱 I’m currently learning new Machine Learning, visualization and Deepl Learning techniques.
 - 👯 I’m looking to collaborate on projects that improve the quality of life of society or help to understand it.
 - 💬 Ask me about whatever you may need!
-- 📫 How to reach me: gon99martin@gmail.com
+- 📫 How to reach me: [Gonzalo's Bento](https://bento.me/gon-martinam)
 - ⚡ Fun fact: "If you torture data long enough, it will confess to anything!"

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b></em>